 13. The number of independent directors should represent at least one third of all board members.
-See section: B.1.3

 14. The condition of each director should be explained to the shareholders at general meeting of shareholders, which will make or ratify his or her appointment.
-Such determination should subsequently be confirmed or reviewed in each year's annual corporate governance report, after verification by the nomination committee.
-The said report should also disclose the reasons for the appointment of proprietary directors at the urging of shareholders controlling less than 5% of capital; and explain any rejection of a formal request for a board place from shareholders whose equity stake is equal to or greater than that of others applying successfully for a proprietary directorship.
+Such determination should subsequently be confirmed or reviewed in each year's annual corporate governance report, after verification by the Appointments Committee.
+Said report should also disclose the reasons for the appointment of proprietary directors at the urging of shareholders controlling less than 5% of capital; and explain any rejection of a formal request for a board place from shareholders whose equity stake is equal to or greater than that of others applying successfully for a proprietary directorship.